ratatui/ratatui-website/src/tutorial/json-editor/main.md

 ### Application post-run steps

-Since our `ratatui` application has changed the state of the user's terminal with our [pre-run boilerplate](#application-pre-run-steps), we need to undo what have did, and put the terminal back to the way we found it.
+Since our `ratatui` application has changed the state of the user's terminal with our [pre-run boilerplate](#application-pre-run-steps), we need to undo what we have done, and put the terminal back to the way we found it.

 Most of these functions will simply be the inverse of what we have done above.